ipyflow/ipyflow/markdown-blueprints/README.md

 -------

-Because `nbsafety` is implemented as a custom Jupyter kernel, it works for both Jupyter notebooks and JupyterLab (if using JupyterLab, the additional labextension is recommended).
+Because `nbsafety` is implemented as a custom Jupyter kernel, it works for both Jupyter notebooks and JupyterLab.
 To run an `nbsafety` kernel, select "Python 3 (nbsafety)" from the list of notebook types in Jupyter's "New" dropdown dialogue.
 For JupyterLab, similarly select "Python 3 (nbsafety)" from the list of available kernels in the Launcher tab.